Minimal Spin-one Isotriplet Dark Matter: Introduction

 In this work, we discuss the phenomenology of a novel WIMP candidate.
-We extend the SM by a massive spin-one \emph{matter} field in the adjoint representation of $SU(2)_{L}$ (such that the new field is an isotriplet).
-While the case of spin-one DM has been studied in the literature before \cite{Gross:2015cwa,Chen:2014cbt,DiFranzo:2015nli,Kumar:2015wya,Duch:2015jta}), these models generally refer to gauge bosons related to new gauge symmetries under which only the dark sector is charged.
+We extend the SM by a massive spin-one \emph{matter} field in the adjoint representation of $SU(2)_{L}$ (such that the new field is an isotriplet). {The main new feature of this model is that no additional states need to be included in the model to comply with gauge invariance and perturbative unitarity of the longitudinal vector polarisations.
+This allows us to define a truly minimal model, defined in terms of 2 parameters: the mass of DM and its coupling to the Higgs.
+Furthermore, radiative corrections due to the electroweak gauge bosons ensure that the neutral component is the lightest one.} While the case of spin-one DM has been studied in the literature before \cite{Gross:2015cwa,Chen:2014cbt,DiFranzo:2015nli,Kumar:2015wya,Duch:2015jta}), these models generally refer to gauge bosons related to new gauge symmetries under which only the dark sector is charged.
 In our case, the new vector boson is not a gauge boson and is charged under the SM $SU(2)_L$ gauge group.
 In the absence of electroweak symmetry breaking (EWSB) the requirement of perturbative unitarity automatically imposes a $Z_{2}$ symmetry on this new vector field, thus preventing the lightest (neutral) component from decaying.
 Therefore this $Z_{2}$ symmetry is a requirement for the consistency of the model rather than simply introduced as a means to stabilise the DM candidate.
 The presence of the Higgs field and the associated EWSB reintroduces violation of perturbative unitarity.
-However, this does not break the $Z_{2}$ parity at the level of renormalisable couplings.
+However, this does not break the $Z_{2}$ parity at the level of renormalisable couplings. {Furthermore, the loss of perturbative unitarity can occur at a sufficiently high scale, orders of magnitde above the mass of the vector, so that no additional states and/or interactions relevant for the DM phenomenology need to be added to make the model self-consistent.}

 The initial motivation for this work, originating from a previous study \cite{Zerwekh:2012bf} performed by one of the authors, was the construction of a theory containing a massive matter vector field coupled to a Yang-Mills field (with neither scalars nor symmetry breaking).
 It has been shown in Ref.~\cite{Zerwekh:2012bf} that a theory containing a massive vector boson in the adjoint representation, coupled to gauge bosons, is well behaved in the ultra-violet provided that: i) the self-interactions of the new massive vector boson are governed by the same coupling as the gauge interactions, and ii) the new massive vector boson is odd under a $Z_{2}$ symmetry.
 The latter is a consequence of the absence of trilinear couplings among the new vectors.
 Additionally, the resulting theory was shown to be BRST invariant.
 In some sense, this construction defines a new kind of particle: a vector boson which does not act as the carrier of an interaction but plays the role of dark matter.